hidefromkgb/gif_load/README.md

 data, e.g. pixel indices of a frame, consists of single bytes and thus does not require endianness correction.
-One notable exception is GIF application metadata which is passed as the raw chunk of bytes (for details see the description of `GIF_WHDR::bptr` provided above), and then it\`s the callback\`s job to parse it and decide whether to decode and how to do that.
+One notable exception is GIF application metadata which is passed as the raw chunk of bytes (for details see the description of `GIF_WHDR::bptr` provided above), and then it's the callback's job to parse it and decide whether to decode and how to do that.

 There is a possibility to build `gif_load` as a shared library. `GIF_EXTR` is a convenience macro to be defined so that the `GIF_Load()` function gets an